F-T-Otaku/Actions-OtakuWrt/README.md

 - This version of OpenWrt is very simple.lt has only a small part of luci's apps.
 - If you want more applications, fork my repo and make your own version.
 - Or, you can use the action with **ssh** to make your own version.

+## Want to build your own version?

+- Click the Fork button to create a new repository.
+- Generate `.config` files using [Lede](https://github.com/coolsnowwolf/lede) (for x86 and acrh17) or [ImmortalWrt](https://github.com/immortalwrt/immortalwrt/tree/master) (for others) source code.
+- You can change source code through environment variables in the workflow file. [**Tutorials**](https://p3terx.com/archives/build-openwrt-with-github-actions.html)
+- Add your own `seed.config` to `SEED` folder.[**Tutorials**](https://github.com/coolsnowwolf/lede/issues/2288)
+- Select `Build OpenWrt` on the Actions page.
+- Click the `Run workflow` button.
+- When the build is complete, click the `Artifacts` button in the upper right corner of the Actions page to download the binaries.

 ## Acknowledgments